Jinja, Uganda: Geographic data

 Jinja hosts the regional offices of the Uganda Red Cross Society, a humanitarian organization.

 City status

-On 1 July 2020, the government of Uganda awarded city status to about one half-a-dozen municipalities.
-Jinja was one of those localities.
+On 1 July 2020, the government of Uganda awarded city status to several municipalities, including Jinja.
 As part of the qualifications to become a city, Jinja expanded to include the former Jinja Municipality, Bugembe Town Council, Mafubira sub-county and Budondo sub-county.
 The estimated population of the new city, as of October 2020, is about 300,000.

 In October 2020, the city mayor, Titus Kisambira, signed a memorandum of understanding, as an initial step in the establishment of sister cityhood with the city of Shenyang, in Liaoning Province, in China.